 - On the left, select your top-level organization.

-- Scroll to the Image URL proxy whitelist section.
+- Scroll to the Image URL proxy allowlist section.

-- Enter image URL proxy whitelist patterns.
+- Enter image URL proxy allowlist patterns.
 Matching URLs will bypass image proxy protection.
 See the guidelines below for more details and instructions.

 - At the bottom, click Save.